mathieuHa/GEHackatonApp/Whats_In_Your_Predix_Space.md

 - UserID: TEAM_#
 - User Secret: TEAM_#

+**The source code of this app can be found in the "Seed app" folder in this GitHub repo.**

 ### MMEurope-ui-intelligent-mapping

 We deployed a 'MMEurope-ui-intelligent-mapping' app to show you how to request and plot GIS data stored in the Intelligent Mapping service instance deployed in your team space.